 Indeed due to its location the hotel has witnessed most of the main historical events that have taken place in Thailand over the last 50 years.

-For more places to stay in Bangkok we recommend you visit Tripadvisors Bangkok hotel page where you can read reviews and compare room rates for hundreds of places to stay in Bangkok city.
+For more places to stay in Bangkok visit our hotel booking page here, where you can read reviews and compare room rates for hundreds of places to stay in Bangkok city.